Our Work

 Discover Your Next Adventure with Our Hiking Guidebooks!

 Ready to explore the outdoors in an accessible way?
-Our curated Hiking Guidebooks, which provide comprehensive information about accessible trails, are available for purchase.
-Written by Disabled Hikers founder Syren Nagakyrie, they considered the diverse needs of disabled people in the outdoors.
+The Disabled Hiker's Guides, which provide comprehensive information about accessible trails, are available for purchase.
+Written by Disabled Hikers founder Syren Nagakyrie and published by Falcon Guides, they considered the diverse needs of disabled people in the outdoors.
 These guidebooks remove one of the barriers to access- a lack of information- by utilizing the Spoon Rating System and detailed trail information.
 Get your signed copy today.